Today's Bible Reading: 1 Corinthians 14

 Reflecting and Thinking

-I have titled these devotionals to reflect Paul's concern for the body, the church.
-Paul is writing to a church with many challenges and is concerned about whether they will be the church God desires them to be.
+I have titled the devotionals from this part of Corinthians to reflect Paul's concern for the body, the church.
+Paul is writing to a church with many challenges.
+He is concerned about whether they will be the church God desires them to be.
 In worship, we must recognize the body.
 We must honor God's plan for body.
 We must edify the body.
 Christianity is not designed as a selfish religion.
 Christians are concerned about one another; Christians are concerned about others.

 In today's text, Paul says that understandable prophecy is more to be desired than unintelligible languages that are not known to the others present.
-It appears that some of the Corinthians were exercising their language gift even when they did not have the gift of interpretation or translation.
-Paul says that no one understands so that the utterances are mysteries to all, apparently including the speaker (verse 2).
+It appears that some of the Corinthians were exercising their language gift even when they did not have the gift of translation (interpretation).
+Paul says that in such cases no one understands what is said so the utterances are mysteries to all, possibly including the speaker (verse 2).
 The goal is the edification of the body.
-The gift of languages is desirable when someone interprets, because this edifies the church (two-step process) and has basically the same result as prophecy (one-step process).
+The gift of languages is desirable when someone interprets, because it edifies the church (in a two-step process) and has basically the same result as prophecy (a one-step process).

 The Corinthians failed in edification because they were focused on themselves and their own spiritual gifts and visibility.
 Does the modern church ever fail in the same way?
 When have you see Christians focused on themselves more than on God?